pixelsdb/pixels-presto/README.md

 This project can be opened as a maven project in Intellij and built using maven.

+**Note** that Presto 0.215 requires Java 8, thus this project must be build by Jdk 8.

 However, [Pixels](https://github.com/pixelsdb/pixels) is the parent of this project, therefore use `mvn install` to install Pixels modules into your local maven repository, before building this project.